andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

             leader oa   - show arglist in CtrlP. v/t to open. <c-s> to delete

 ### Move / Copy files
+manual/low level:
   yy in Dirvish - copy the full file path navigate to the destination path in Dirvish then `glt` to open a terminal at that location mv or cp then <c-[> to go to normal mode then `p` tp paste then insert and `.` to copy/move into current folder
+assisted:
+  - put two dirvish folders side by side. use e.g. \T\v
+  - the win/folderpath that has the cursor is the source (other on is the target of the move) (left/right does not matter)
+  - add files to the arglist (highlighted in red). use ,x(l/}/vis-sel)
+    - reset arglist with leader X
+    - show arglist with leader oa (CtrlPArgs)
+  - run the shell command with leader mv
+  - alternatively preview/edit the command with leader mV detailed description: ~/.vim/plugin/file-manage.vim#/Move%20Files

 ## Command window
 ;           - then c-n and c-i and c-x c-f for completion.